-MPO Development Consent DA 92/97 Schedule 5 Section where addressed in this VIMP document 2.
-The Applicant must ensure that the management plans required under this consent are prepared in accordance with any relevant guidelines, and include: (a) detailed baseline data; Section 3 (b) a description of: the relevant statutory requirements (including any relevant consent, licence or lease conditions); Section 2 any relevant limits or performance measures/criteria; Section 4 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 4 (c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Section 5 (d) a program to monitor and report on the: Sections 6 and 8 impacts and environmental performance of the development; effectiveness of any management measures (see c above); (e) a contingency plan to manage any unpredicted impacts and their consequences; Section 7 a program to investigate and implement ways to improve the environmental performance of the development over time; Section 8 (g) a protocol for managing and reporting any: Section 9 • incidents; complaints; non-compliances with statutory requirements; and exceedances of the impact assessment criteria and/or performance criteria; and (h) a protocol for periodic review of the plan.
-Section 8 Note: The Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.
+MPO Development Consent SSD 10418 Part D Section where addressed in this VIMP document D5. nagement plans required under this consent must be prepared in ordance with relevant guidelines, and include: - (a) summary of relevant background or baseline data; Section 3 (b) details of: (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 (ii) any relevant limits or performance measures and criteria; and Section 4 (iii) the specific performance indicators that are proposed to be us to judge the performance of, or guide the implementation of, the development or any management measures; (c) any relevant commitments or recommendations identified in the document/s listed in condition A2(c); Section 2 (d) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures ar criteria; (e) a program to monitor and report on the: Sections 6 and 8 (i) impacts and environmental performance of the development; a and (ii) effectiveness of the management measures set out pursuant t condition D4(c); to (f) a contingency plan to manage any unpredicted impacts and consequences and to ensure that ongoing impacts reduce to le below relevant impact assessment criteria as quickly as possible; (g) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 8 (h) a protocol for managing and reporting any: (i) incident, non-compliance or exceedance of any impact assessment criterion or performance criterion; Section 9.1 (ii) complaint; or Section 9.2 (iii) failure to comply with other statutory requirements; Section 9.3 (i) public sources of information and data to assist stakeholders in understanding environmental impacts of the development; and Section 9.4 (j) a protocol for periodic review of the plan.
+Section 8.2 e Planning Secretary may waive some of these requirements if they sary or unwarranted for particular management plans. are